Bernard Pivot: Biography

-Pivot was born in Lyon, the son of two grocers.
-During World War II, his father, Charles Pivot, was taken prisoner and his mother moved the family home to the village of Quincié-en-Beaujolais, where Bernard Pivot started school.

-In 1945, his father was released and the reunited family returned to Lyon.
-At age 10, Pivot went to a Catholic boarding school where he discovered a passion for sport, while he was more average at traditional school subjects, except French language and history.
+Pivot was born in Lyon on 5 May 1935, the son of two grocers.
+During World War II his father, Charles Pivot, was taken prisoner and his mother moved the family home to the village of Quincié-en-Beaujolais, where Bernard Pivot started school.
+In 1945 his father was released and the reunited family returned to Lyon.
+At age 10 Pivot went to a Catholic boarding school where he discovered a passion for sport, while he was more average at traditional school subjects, except French and history.

-After starting law studies in Lyon, Pivot entered the Centre de formation des journalistes (CFJ) in Paris, where he met his future wife, Monique.
+After starting law studies in Lyon Pivot entered the Centre de formation des journalistes (CFJ) in Paris, where he met his future wife, Monique.
 He graduated second in his class.
 After an internship at Le Progrès in Lyon, he studied economic journalism for a full year, and then joined the Figaro Littéraire in 1958.

-In 1970, he hosted a humorous daily radio programme which often raised political issues and was not appreciated by President Georges Pompidou.